- Exploring Marvão and its hill-top castle offering incredible views of the area

 - Spending an afternoon in the remote, modern Spa of Cró with its lovely warm water pool

-Following your arrival in Lisbon you will be met by your local representative and transferred to your first night’s accommodation in the village of Marvão (approx 2.5 hrs).
+Following your arrival you will be met by your local representative and transferred to your first night’s accommodation in the village of Marvão (approx 2.5 hrs if travelling from Lisbon, 4 if from Porto).
 Marvão is an enchanting village set on top of a granite mountain and the village is a world heritage site.
 Its imposing fortified walls encircle the mountain on which it sits.
 Here your representative will set up your hire bikes, should you be hiring, and talk you through your maps, notes and GPS routes to make sure everything is clear for the week ahead.

 - Meals: Breakfast